What is the National Nurse Practitioner Residency and Fellowship Training Consortium (“the Consortium”)?

 - Uses NP practice-based standards derived from a national consensus process inclusive of expert NPs, NP residency program faculty and directors and other recognized for their expertise in postgraduate NP training;

 - Provides a rigorous, 1.5 day on-site visit conducted by professional peers.

 1. Established postgraduate nurse practitioner training programs within the United States that have graduated at least one cohort of trainees:

 - Postgraduate: trainees are licensed / credentialed NPs who have completed either a master’s degree in nursing or a doctor of nursing practice;

 - Provide a minimum of one (1) year of structured, intensive education and training;

 - In a service delivery setting that supports training to a mastery and confidence in the full scope of clinical practice, whether primary care or specialty care;

 - Provides training to a higher performance model of care.

-2. Newly established programs that have not yet graduated a cohort of trainees, which are likely to meet NNPRFTC’s standards within one (1) year, are eligible for Provisional Accreditation.
+2. Newly established programs that have admitted but not yet graduated a cohort of trainees, which are likely to meet NNPRFTC’s standards within one (1) year, are eligible for Provisional Accreditation.

 Revised and Approved 03/19/18